Rightware

 Rightware is a Finnish software development company that provides automotive graphics software tools and services.
-Headquartered in Helsinki, Finland, Rightware has offices in Detroit, Tokyo, Seoul, Shanghai, Brighton, and Munich.
+These include services in gaming, graphics, and UI development, with a particular focus on the automotive industry.
+Headquartered in Helsinki, Finland.
+Rightware has offices in Detroit, Tokyo, Seoul, Shanghai, Brighton, and Munich.

 History

 Rightware was founded in December 2009 after Futuremark spins off its Mobile & Embedded Benchmark unit.

 In January 2011, Rightware released their UI design software called Kanzi, and demonstrated a stereoscopic 3D home screen for Android made by Kanzi at Mobile World Congress 2011.

 In 2013, it was announced that Audi was using Rightware's Kanzi software for developing digital user interfaces for Audi cars.
 The first commercial vehicle (Audi A3) with Kanzi technology was shipped in June 2012.
 At CES 2014, Audi revealed its fully digital Virtual Cockpit instrument cluster, created using Rightware Kanzi.

 In 2013, Rightware raised another $5.2 million in venture capital funding.

 On May 7, 2015, Rightware divested its graphics benchmarking business to Basemark, a newly formed Helsinki-based company, in a management buyout deal.

 In 2015, Rightware announced that it was collaborating with Nissan.

 In 2016, Rightware announced the founding members of its Kanzi Partner Program.

 In 2016, Rightware stated that over 15 car manufacturers were using its Kanzi software for creating user interfaces.

 In 2017, Kanzi powers 35 automotive brands.
 Rightware becomes a subsidiary of ThunderSoft.

 During 2021, Rightware announced the release of Kanzi One, an android compatible all in one HMI tool for automobile's cockpits.